 In this lesson, you can learn useful ways to help you speak English fluently.
 How long have you been studying English?
-Do you find sometimes that even though you study hard, you can’t speak fluently?
+Do you find sometimes that even though you study hard, you can’t speak English fluently?
 Do you learn lots of grammar and vocabulary, but you find it difficult to make fluent English sentences when you speak?
 In this lesson, we’re going to talk about fluency and what you can do to change this situation and improve your English fluency.